wblack313/tarot_digital_codex/_minor_arcana/README.md

 Each suit map out practical domain of human life:
 - 🌌 Life Force & Creative Power, Principle of Fire 🔥
-- ❤️ Emotional/Relational Force, Principle of Water 💧
+- 😍 Emotional/Relational Force, Principle of Water 💧
 - ⚖️ War & Politics, Principle of Air 💨
-- 💰 Material Resource Management, Principle of Earth 🌱
+- 💵 Material Resource Management, Principle of Earth 🌱

 And the Major Arcana:
-- ✨ Archetypal Wisdom, Principle of Spirit 🕊️
+- ✨ The Greater Enigma, Principle of Spirit 🕊️

 <hr>